 1. A lazy stroll in the Japanese Garden

-A pretty nature escape in the heart of Wroclaw, Japanese Garden is a must-visit place in Wroclaw for all the admirers of nature & its vibrant colors.
-The garden is a continuation of Szczytnicki Park and an old-kept secret of the city dating back to the beginning of the 20th century.
+A pretty nature escape in the heart of Wrocław, Japanese Garden is one of the top places to visit in Wrocław for all the admirers of nature & its vibrant colors.
+The garden is a continuation of Szczytnicki Park, an old-kept nature park of the city dating back to the beginning of the 20th century.
 The garden adjoins the Centennial Hall region, which is a UNESCO world heritage site and epitomises the beauty of the place.

 The park region is mostly open from Spring to Autumn season and is closed during winter as there’s not much to explore in winter.

 Protip: Ogród Japoński as it is called in Polish is the place studded with stunning autumn colors.
 Make sure that you plan a visit here somewhere in October-November to experience the golden Polish autumn.

 Szczytnicki Park, located in the eastern part of the city some 4 km from Rynek, is among the fascinating places to visit in Wrocław, especially with all the Autumn and spring colours around.
 The park, a haven of tranquillity, is a massive tourist attraction stretching 16 hectares.
 Over 350 species of trees flourish in the park premises.
 Cherry blossoms will remain my favourite memory from the park.

 Szczytnicki Park has the charm and appeal of those typical English parks.
 People mostly come here to relax, exercise, or just enjoy a picnic.